 So what can I say more “legitimately” about the pros and cons?

 We learn right at the beginning that Julia is writing this account as an adult, and often, regarding scientific developments, she interjects a remark like “…we only found out much later that….”
 But she never applies her grown-up knowledge to interpersonal developments.
 Some rather bizarre conundrums never get explained, such as what happened with her best friend Hanna, or between her friends Michaela and Seth.
 And as a grown-up, she should have understood that adults have extra-marital affairs for other reasons besides a change in the tides.

 Also, the author only sidles up to the issue of the existential angst created by the fear of the inexorable destruction of the planet.
 She mentions a debilitating “syndrome” but suggests it results from the constant lack of certainty and predictability in the physical world.
-What about the will to live?
+What about the psychological effects, especially, the will to live?
 It seems like it would be a big problem given the impending destruction of all life.
-And one would assume religious fervor would be overwhelming, but it hardly plays a role.
+In addition, one would assume religious fervor would be overwhelming, but it hardly plays a role.
 And only at the very end does the author mention the desire of the characters, and of those on earth generally, to make some sort of impact in the brief time they may have left; i.e., to derive a sense of meaning in their lives when the whole concept of life itself loses meaning.

 I think that the author gets too caught up in trying to picture the consequences for the physical world, but this cuts into her story about the psychological consequences for the characters.

 On the positive side, I always enjoy reading about different visions of apocalypses and dystopias.
 And to the extent we get to know Seth, I really liked him, but we didn’t really get more than a superficial rendering of his character.